mmistakes/minimal-mistakes/_posts/2017-08-29-sprinkler-elec.md

 python zone_control.py get --zone 1
 ```

 Set state of specific valve

 ```python
 python zone_control.py set --zone 1 --state 1
 ```

 Set state of each valve

 ```python
 python zone_control.py set --state 1
 ```

 Toggle state of specific valve

 ```python
 python zone_control.py toggle --zone 1
 ```

 Now we are able to control sprinkler system from a Raspberry PI.
 That's already a good point but we need to
-control directly from his smartphone...
+control directly from his smartphone and from anywhere...
 Go to the next tutorial.